-Cañada College Academic Senate
+Bylaws of the Constitution of the Cañada College Academic Senate

-- collect names of nominees,
+- solicit and collect names of nominees,

 - create, distribute, collect and count the ballot,

-Section 7: Elections shall be held by ballot, to be returned and tabulated on or before the last Governing Council Meeting in April.
+Section 7: Elections shall be held by written or electronic ballot.
+Identities of the voters must be validated.
+Ballots are to be returned and tabulated on or before the last Academic Senate meeting of the academic year.

 Section 8: Election results may not be announced in part.

 - Succession: If the President cannot complete his/her term, then the Vice President will succeed the President for the duration of the President’s elected term.